Alessi’s centenary collection celebrates design masters from Sottsass to Castiglioni

 Alessi at 100: a celebration through iconic design

-The celebrations kick off with a project dedicated to Industrial Craftsmanship, a fitting theme for a company that has described itself as ‘a cross between a mass production industry and craftsman’s workshop’.
+The celebrations kicked off in Spring 2021 with a project dedicated to Industrial Craftsmanship, a fitting theme for a company that has described itself as ‘a cross between a mass production industry and craftsman’s workshop’.
 The initiative’s first offering is Twergi, a collection initially conceived by Ettore Sottsass in the 1980s, and now released in new colourways.
 Inspired by local wood-turning traditions, the designer’s iconic colourful totems are scaled down into mundane objects such as jars, corkscrews and pepper mills.
 Also included are wooden photo holders and a corkscrew by Bortolani Becchelli Associati, Kuno Prey and Andrea Branzi.

-Further chapters in the Alessi 100 Values Collection will explore ideas of Art (with dotted vases by Mendini), Research and Poetry, with more obscure themes (such as Paradox) devised to delve deeper into previously unrealised projects.
-The products will also paint a picture of Alberto Alessi’s own experience, one that has been inextricably linked to the 300 or so designers – including Achille Castiglioni, Aldo Rossi and Enzo Mari – he met along the way.
+Further chapters in the Alessi 100 Values Collection explore ideas of Art (with dotted vases by Mendini), Research and Poetry, with more obscure themes (such as Paradox) devised to delve deeper into previously unrealised projects.
+The products also paints a picture of Alberto Alessi’s own experience, one that has been inextricably linked to the 300 or so designers – including Achille Castiglioni, Aldo Rossi and Enzo Mari – he met along the way.
 It started in the early 1970s with Sottsass, who left a deep impression on Alberto Alessi.
 ‘He said to me, “as an entrepreneur, you have a great cultural responsibility, because you’re going to fill the world with millions of objects”.’
 Over the years, Alessi saw designers work in radically diverse ways, from Richard Sapper’s ultra-precise drawings to Rossi’s often childlike sketches (‘his concepts were so strong that they’d survive any changes our technical department tried to impart on them’).
 ‘Meeting each of these design masters slowly transformed us into one of Italy’s great design factories,’ he says.

 The key to this success?
 Patience: ‘My job is to plant seeds, and wait for them to give signs of life,’ he says.
 ‘The results are sometimes small, sometimes interesting.
 Patience is important because I work with an unpredictable material, which is creativity applied to an industrial and artisanal context.’ §